 International Middle School

-Middle Years Programme (Years 7 to 11)
+IB Middle Years Programme (MYP) Years 7 to 11)

 If you are looking for an international school with IB programmes in Singapore, discover how Chatsworth can be the ideal environment for your child’s education from Primary to Diploma level.
 Secondary school at Chatsworth caters to students from Years 7 through 11 in a stimulating and dynamic environment.
 The international curriculum offered at Chatsworth for Years 7 to 11 (Grades 6 to 10) is delivered within the International Baccalaureate Middle Years Programme (IB MYP).

 The MYP provides a framework of learning that encourages students to be creative, critical and reflective thinkers.
 During this time, students are encouraged to make connections between their studies in traditional subjects and the real world.
 Our middle school programme will foster the development of skills for communication, intercultural understanding and global interaction - essential qualities for young people who are becoming global leaders.
-The MYP aims to help students develop the capacity to become responsible for their own learning and sets them up for success for the Diploma Programme.
+The MYP aims to help students develop the capacity to become responsible for their own learning and sets them up for success in the Diploma Programme.

 Through the final two years of the MYP (Years 10 and 11), students complete the Personal Project.
 The Personal Project is a year-long, independent research project undertaken by all final-year MYP students.
-All MYP students are required to take part in Service as Action.
+All MYP students are required to take part in Service as Action

-At Chatsworth Singapore, our MYP5 (Year 11) students are able to seek a formal qualification at the end of the programme.
+At Chatsworth International School, our MYP5 (Year 11) students are able to seek a formal qualification at the end of the programme.
 The IB offers eAssessments that lead to IB MYP course results and the IB MYP certificate.
 The MYP eAssessments consist of a combination of on-screen examinations and ePortfolios, which are externally marked and moderated by the International Baccalaureate.
-Additionally, students who demonstrate additional proficiency in a second language or mother tongue can earn the IB MYP Bilingual Certificate.
+Additionally, students who demonstrate proficiency in a second language or mother tongue can earn the IB MYP Bilingual Certificate.

-Chatsworth is presently one of the few international schools in Singapore that implement the full MYP e-Assessment (includes seven subjects and a personal project).
+Chatsworth is presently one of the few international schools in Singapore that implement the full MYP e-Assessment (which includes seven subjects and a personal project).
 The MYP e-Assessment is a reliable, globally consistent and highly innovative assessment model that helps to demonstrate their preparation for further study, including participation in advanced academic and career-related programmes.
 If you are interested in enrolling your child into our school, rest assured that our admissions process is straightforward and simple.